- Published: Sep 4, 2021

 How to track email campaigns: 8 email campaign metrics to know

 Want to see if your email campaigns are driving results?
 Check out these eight metrics to help you track email marketing success:

 1. Open rate

 First on our list of email campaign metrics is open rate.
 Open rate shows you how many people see your emails and decide to open them.
-Your open rate is critical to track because it provides insight into how your subject line performs.
+Your click-to-open rate (CTOR) is critical to track because it provides insight into how your subject line performs.